XMNNguyen/ECS179/ecs179_project/ProjectDocumentation.md

 ## Animation and Visuals - Charlie Edwards

+****Assets Used****

+- Necromancer - [Source](https://thestoryteller01.wordpress.com/2015/01/02/skeleton-sprites-6-for-rpg-maker-xp/), Creative Commons Attribution 4.0 International License (CC BY 4.0) with credit to Enterbrain, Ice-Ax and Sebastien Bini

+- Dog (Lucky) - [Source, Modern Interior Pack](https://aurora-sprites.wixsite.com/main/sets?lang=en), CC BY-NC 4.0

+- Trolls - [Source](https://opengameart.org/node/78138), Creative Commons Attribution (CC BY) version 3.0

+- Chickens - [Source](https://opengameart.org/node/11629), Attributed to Daniel Eddeland

+- Sprout - [Source](https://chiecola.itch.io/won-won-drone), Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)

+- Boss - [Source](https://opengameart.org/content/bosses-and-monsters-spritesheets-ars-notoria), Creative Commons Attribution (CC BY) version 3.0 with credit to Stephen Challener (Redshrike)

+- Projectiles - [Source](https://bdragon1727.itch.io/free-effect-and-bullet-16x16), Free to use on non-commercial games

+- Tileset - [Source](https://opengameart.org/content/isometric-64x64-outside-tileset), Creative Commons Attribution 4.0 International License (CC BY 4.0) with credit to Yar

+- Hearts - [Source](https://pixel-boy.itch.io/ninja-adventure-asset-pack), Creative Commons Zero (CC0)

+- Potions - [Source](https://opengameart.org/content/potion-bottles), Creative Commons Zero (CC0)

+- Sign - [Source](https://game-endeavor.itch.io/mystic-woods), Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

+**Describe how your work intersects with game feel, graphic design, and world-building.
+Include your visual style guide if one exists.**

+### Game Feel

+Note: Other team members also found assets to use.

+To establish a cohesive game feel, we selected assets from free resources that harmonize stylistically, maintaining a consistent level of detail as best as we could.
+Since our game can have many enemies and projectiles on screen at once, it was important to choose enemies and projectiles that could be quickly and clearly seen to keep the game feeling fair.
+This meant enemies needed to have distinct silohettes and colors while still fiting with the visual style.

+### Visual Style

+We decided early on in development that we did not want this game to take itself too seriously, which we wanted to reflect in the visual style.
+This also worked in our favor while working with free assets as assets that slightly clashed with one another only added to the this goal of a not super serious game.

+The setting our game is a magical forest filled with a wide range of creatures.
+The main visual style was built around the tilemap that we found early on into development.
+All characters and items found throughout the game were selected with the tilemap in mind.
+We initally planned on adding different environments, keeping the same style while introducing new textures, but due to time limitations we settled on the single environment.

+### World Building

+I helped build the main world and built the island where the introduction cutscene takes place.
+One issue we noticed during play-testing was that some players had trouble following the linear level to the end.
+To address this problem we focused on making the scenary, like trees and bushes, better outline the intended path.
+This dense foliage outlining the path creates an immersive environment that also works toward leading the player in the right direction.

+*Image of dense foliage on outside of path*

+I also utilied Godot's particle system to create smoke and energy effects that are used during cutscenes.
+I wanted to establish that magic was a part of this world early on as the transition into firing magical orbs at the start of the gameplay felt a bit drastic without further context.

+*Gif of particle effects*

 ## User Interface and Input - Jason Gao

 ## Movement - Physics - Cyrus Azad